 – Lack of ownership: That’s the opposite of the first issue.
 In a team with communication issues, some people might start feeling like they don’t need to follow up if the other person started the conversation.

 This kind of issue solves easily by aligning information with the whole team.
 Shared inboxes work very well when people clearly understand their internal processes and roles;

 – Loss of context: People work on different paces.
 As mentioned above, one of the nicest things about Shared Inboxes is to keep the team on the same page.
-However, this is subject to the team being minimally aligned on when they check their email.
+However, this is subject to the team being minimally aligned when they check their email.

 Interested in sharing an inbox with your team?

+There are different ways to implement a team shared inbox.
 The best way is by instantaneously turning Gmail into a Shared Inbox with Drag.
 We aim to help companies be more collaborative and productive by sharing everything they need to do.
 Together, into one single place.
 In that place, they spend most of their time: their Inbox.